 Content is Even More Critical to Improve Website SEO Ranking

-Google continues to emphasize that content quality is critical for SEO ranking success.
+Google continues to emphasize that content quality is critical for boosting website SEO ranking.
 Ignore their warning at your own online peril.
 But just what does “quality” mean to Google?
 Is it the length of the content?
 Is the number of keywords embedded in the article?
 Is it the number of views that the content gets?
 Well, it is all of the above… and more.

 EAT or Get Eaten